Charlie Petrizzo was working a successful corporate job when he felt the need to do something more.

+When Charlie was a boy he almost died – twice.
 Charlie Petrizzo was hit by a car when he was five years old.
 People who saw it said he flew through the air like a rag doll.
 The accident resulted in a massive brain trauma, a comatose child and the challenges of recovering from paralysis.
 The doctors told his parents their child might not ever walk again.
+With the help of the family’s Labrador Retriever Charlie was able to heal.

 When he was 16, life threw up another roadblock.Working at a summer job, Charlie Petrizzo moved an extension ladder and struck a live electrical wire.
 Knocked to the ground, ladder seared into his left side, Charlie again spent months recovering – this time from third-degree burns, a process that meets every definition of hell.

 After college, Charlie married the love of his life, Sandy, a woman who loved him exactly the way he was.
 He launched a financial career during the boom years of the American economy and moved to the Wall Street of the South, Charlotte, NC.
-Together, he and Sandy adopted two little girls and created Project 2 Heal.
+Together, he and Sandy adopted two little girls.
+Despite his success, Charlie felt discontented with life in the financial world.
+His experiences had given him a perspective on money and materialism that didn’t fit his life’s calling.